 The intention is to support the oldest compiler on any relevant supercomputer.
-The rule of thumb is that a compiler is supported for five years after it has been released.
-We may support a compiler for more are less than five years on a case-by-case basis, if it becomes clear that it is still needed or becomes too hard to support.
+We may support a compiler for shorter or longer on a case-by-case basis, if it becomes clear that it is still needed or becomes too hard to support.

 Of course, Dune should work with any standard compliant compiler, but there are two important points about that statement: